paritytech/polkadot-sdk/docs/CONTRIBUTING.md

 ### Backports

-Backports should most of the time not required.
+Backports should most of the time not be required.
 We should only backport critical bug fixes and then release the fixed crates.
 There should be no need to backport anything from a release branch.
 Bumping the `NODE_VERSION` and `spec_version` of the test networks should be done before the release process is started on master.